Hildebrand Law, P.C. mobile logo

 In conclusion, the Arizona Court of Appeals of Arizona affirmed the division of community property the parties’ Decree of Dissolution of Marriage.
 Wife and Husband both requested attorneys’ fees on appeal.
 The wife was not eligible for attorneys’ fees, as she is not represented by counsel on appeal.
 The husband’s request for attorneys’ fees was declined in the court’s discretion.
 As the prevailing party, he was awarded costs on appeal.

 If you need information about valuing a business in a divorce in Arizona without financial documentation, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.